cmmid/hhh4-workshop/index.md

 When: 23 March 2022, 9:30-16:30

 Host: [Centre for Mathematical Modelling of Infectious Diseases](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases) at the [London School of Hygiene & Tropical Medicine](https://www.lshtm.ac.uk)

-More information will be added to the page soon.

 ## Background